Measuring the influence of beliefs in belief networks: Introduction

 The aim of the current study is to develop a rigorous approach for measuring the influence of beliefs in belief networks based on extracted structural information.
 Previous studies relied on several classic centrality measures which have been proven either unstable, unreplicable, or not suitable for cross-country comparisons in different political contexts \citep{bringmannWhatCentralityMeasures2019,brandtWhatCentralPolitical2019,brandtEstimatingExaminingReplicability2020a}.
-If the goal of the analysis is to quantify influence, then simple, classic centrality measures, such as strength, closeness or betweenness centrality, can at best can identify rare, highly influential nodes, but they perform poorly at either ranking all nodes by their influence or providing precise and reliable quantitative measurement of influence of all nodes in the network \citep{lawyerUnderstandingInfluenceAll2015}.
 Since our aim is not just the identification of the most influential beliefs, the present study is oriented towards more recent and advanced centrality measures.

 In order to apply these measures, we will estimate, analyze, and discuss belief networks using the attitudinal entropy (AE) framework \citep{dalegeAttitudinalEntropyAE2018a,dalegeAccurateBeingNoisy2020a,vandermaasPolarizationIndividualsHierarchical2020}, also known as network theory of attitudes \citep{borsboomNetworkAnalysisMultivariate2021}.
 This approach is based on models analogous to Ising models for ferromagnetism in statistical physics and represents a rare formal model of attitudes.
 The central idea is that attitudes are high-level properties emerging from configuration lower-level elements such as beliefs, feelings and behaviours.
 In order to simplify the terminology, we will follow recent work \citep{galesicIntegratingSocialCognitive} and define belief networks as configurations of attitudinal elements which underpin a general attitude.
-Naturally, the basic elements of belief networks are beliefs and not feelings or behaviors.
-Beliefs encompass a variety of phenomena including assumptions about the state of the world (including future states of the world), views on moral and political issues, personal preferences, and evaluations.